mevvern/RWEditor/README.md

 A rain world level editor remade from the ground up with javascript and html/css

 ## Current Features
-* not much
+* importing a project file from the original editor
-* saving a level you created
+* saving a level you created (not exporting to the original editor!!!)
-* creating a level
+* creating a new level
 * all "geometry" tiles from the original editor

 ## Planned Features (short-term)
-* importing and exporting levels in the original editor's format
+* exporting levels in the original editor's format
 * editing graphical tiles
 * editing effects